meta4creations/post-duplicator/readme.txt

 2. View of the settings page

 == Changelog ==

+= 2.32 =
+* Ensured users without publish_post permissions can not publish posts on duplication

 = 2.31 =
 * Disabled Polylang post_translations taxonomy from attaching to duplicated posts